rmerkel/P/README.md

 A compiler/interpreter, inspired by the original PL/0 language and machine described in "Algorithms + Data Structures = Programs," 1st Edition, by Wirth.
-Currently, the compiler supports a dialect somewhere between PL/0 and ISO Pascal, but may *never* be fully ISO compatible.
+Originally, the goal was a ISO compatible Pascal complier.
+P progressed to a point somewhere between PL/0 and ISO Pascal before this goal was abandoned.

-Current plans are to start to diverge from Pascal, for example:
+Current plans is to diverge from Pascal, for a sort of "ADA Lite," but with other differences, for example;
  * Allow pointers to point to any variable, thus pass by reference would be similar to C; pass a pointer.
  * Add object attributes, similar to ADA
  * Bit operators in place of Pascal sets
-...

 Like PL/0, P is a combination compiler and interpreter; it first runs the compiler (PComp), and if no errors where encountered, it runs the results in